-Are you looking to organize your personal finances?
+Looking to organize your personal finances?
+Want to avoid overspending, improve your credit score or build a retirement account?
 Your first step should be choosing the right budget for your needs.
-A budget is a summary of your expected income and expenses over a given time period.
-It allows you to track your money and minimize unnecessary spending.
-There’s no one-size-fits-all budget method—what works great for one person may not be the best approach for you.
+A budget is a summary of your expected income and expenses over a given period.
+It allows you to track money in your bank accounts and minimize unnecessary spending.

-Income: When looking at the income portion of your budget, make sure to include all sources (full-time work, part-time job, commissions, birthday money, etc.).
+Income: Include all cash flow sources (full-time work, part-time jobs, commissions, birthday money, etc.).

 - mortgage or rent